1. Skip to content

 August 23, 2024

 Women who are preceived as good-looking find it easier to sell their business ideas and products to potential investors.
-But this is not the only gender inequity in the world of venture capital, a study says.
+But this is not the only gender inequality in the world of venture capital, a study says.

 Two women in suits look at a business presentation on a screen, with one pointing to figures